omuili/llm-refusal-interpretability/README.md

 test:        800 prompts
 ```

-Each split is balanced across the four WildJailbreak categories:
+Each partition was balanced across the four WildJailbreak categories:

 ```text
 adversarial_benign